 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed three different levels of overeating.
+In the last section, we discussed three different levels of overeating.
 These three different levels of overeating included: food users; food abusers; and food addicts.

 Have you, like I, found that those clients who are compulsive eaters do not quite know the feeling of hunger?
 They have been subject to their emotions for so many years that they have become more prone to listen to their emotions as a trigger for eating.

-On this track we will examine four techniques for redefining hunger for overeating clients.
+In this section, we will examine four Cognitive Behavior Therapy techniques for redefining hunger for overeating clients.
 These four techniques of redefined hunger include: Recognizing Mouth Hunger Phrases; Hunger Log; Demand Feeding; and Responding to Hunger.